NASA-DEVELOP/VOCAL/_sources/tutorial.txt

 * ``polygon`` relates to the database use, see :ref:`database` for more information.
 * ``help`` shows information on the project, and links to this website

+Located near the menu and off to the top right you'll find |sele| , this drop down menu is populated with all shapes currently drawn to the plot and will highlight the selected shape.
+If you wish to unselect all shapes, selecting the blank field will do so

 Off to the right is the tools window, this window is dedicated to the manipulation of the data displayed to the plot.

 * |rese| destroy all shapes existing in the plot and reset the view back to the original view of the initial